Thomas Hoepker’s ’63 road trip, plus four other fantastic photobooks to get you inspired

 The cover of Thomas Hoepker's "The way it was, Road Trips USA"

-The cover of The Way it Was, Trips USA. © Thomas Hoepker
+The of The Way Was, Road Trips USA. © Thomas Hoepker

 In 2020, he set out on a new road trip to find the American present.
 This book features hundreds of his original B&W photos from 1963 alongside new color prints shot on the recent trip.
 These new photos provide an interesting counterpoint to the America of the 1960s, but they also show that some things haven’t changed.
 The juxtaposition says a lot about America, as well as about Hoepker’s interpretation of what he saw there.